Low energy $\varepsilon$-harmonic maps into the round sphere: Introduction

 In order to deal with the existence problem Sacks and Uhlenbeck introduced in \cite{Sacks_Uhlenbeck} the notion of $\alpha$-harmonic maps which arise as critical points of a perturbed energy functional.
 Regularity for these maps is much easier and the functional does indeed satisfy the Palais-Smale conditions, so in particular energy minimisers within homotopy classes exist.
 As $\alpha$ tends to 1 their perturbed functional returns to the Dirichlet energy so if we take a sequence of $\alpha_k$-harmonic maps $u_k$ with $k\rightarrow0$ we hope that this will converge to a fully harmonic map.
 This does indeed happen weakly in $W^{1,2}$ and in $C^\infty_{\text{loc}}$ away from a finite number of points.
 At these points we observe the standard bubbling phenomenon, when rescaled we obtain harmonic maps from the sphere.

 In \cite{Lamm_epsilon} Lamm introduced the notion of $\varepsilon$-energy for $\varepsilon>0$ and $u\in W^{2,2}(M,N)$ defined as

-where we further assume $N$ isometrically embedded in some Euclidean space.
+where we further assume that $N$ is isometrically embedded into some Euclidean space.
 We call critical points of this energy $\varepsilon$-harmonic maps.
 This again satisfies Palais-Smale and has good regularity theory.
 Note that the Laplacian here is the extrinsic Laplacian obtained by viewing $u$ as a map $M\rightarrow N\hookrightarrow\mathbb{R}^l$ and so the energy depends on the embedding in Euclidean space chosen for $N$.
 Using the tension field instead would not give us any benefits as harmonic maps would still be critical points of our `intrinsic-$\varepsilon$-energy'.
 This offers the added complications from being a higher order term and the Euler-Lagrange equation becomes a 4th order equation, it however has the added benefit of linearity which offers some benefits in computations.

 One of the questions that can be asked about these approximate harmonic maps is which maps can be obtained in the limit.
-In the case we have both the domain and the target the round 2 sphere, $\mathbb{S}^2$, all harmonic maps, up to reflection, are rational transformations.
+When both the domain and the target the round 2 sphere, $\mathbb{S}^2$, all harmonic maps, up to reflection, are rational transformations.
 So in particular they must be M\"obius transformations in the degree 1 case.
 Though in fact it turns out not all of these can be reached by our approximate harmonic maps.
-Lamm, Malchiodi and Micallef \cite{LMM_limits},\cite{LMM_gap} showed that any degree $\pm1$ $\alpha$-harmonic maps with $\alpha$ sufficiently close to 1 and $\alpha$-energy sufficiently small must be a rotation, up to change in orientation.
-The same result also holds for $\varepsilon$-harmonic maps, in \cite{horter_lamma_micallef} H\"orter, Lamm and Micallef showed that any degree $\pm1$ $\varepsilon$-harmonic map with $\varepsilon$ and $\varepsilon$-energy sufficiently small must be a rotation, again up to change in orientation.
+Lamm, Malchiodi and Micallef \cite{LMM_limits},\cite{LMM_gap} showed that any degree $\pm1$ $\alpha$-harmonic maps with $\alpha$ sufficiently close to 1 and $\alpha$-energy sufficiently small must be a rotation, up to orientation.
+The same result also holds for $\varepsilon$-harmonic maps, in \cite{horter_lamma_micallef} H\"orter, Lamm and Micallef showed that any degree $\pm1$ $\varepsilon$-harmonic map with $\varepsilon$ and $\varepsilon$-energy sufficiently small must be a rotation, up to orientation.
 Gianocca also showed that a similar result holds for the Ginzburg-Landau approximation in \cite{gianocca}.
-For any $\gamma>0$ there exists a $\varepsilon_0$ such that all critical points $u:\mathbb{S}^2\rightarrow\mathbb{R}^3$ of the Ginzburg-Landau energy with energy $E_\varepsilon[u]<8\pi-\gamma$ must be rotations, up to a scaling.
+For any $\gamma>0$ there exists a $\varepsilon_0$ such that all critical points $u:\mathbb{S}^2\rightarrow\mathbb{R}^3$ of the Ginzburg-Landau energy with energy $E^{GL}_\varepsilon[u]<8\pi-\gamma$ must be rotations, up to a scaling and reflection.